gauxs/sysd/hld/concepts.md

 We can and should design software in such a way that it will hopefully minimize pain during maintenance, and thus avoid creating legacy software ourselves.
 To this end, we will pay particular attention to three design principles for software systems:
 1. Operability: Make it easy for operations teams to keep the system running smoothly.

-2. Simplicity: Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
-(Note this is not the same as simplicity of the user interface.)
+2. Simplicity: Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system (Note this is not the same as simplicity of the user interface).
+When complexity makes maintenance hard, budgets and schedules are often overrun.
+In complex software, there is also a greater risk of introducing bugs when making a change: when the system is harder for developers to understand and reason about, hidden assumptions, unintended consequences, and unexpected interactions are more easily overlooked.
+Conversely, reducing complexity greatly improves the maintainability of software, and thus simplicity should be a key goal for the systems we build.

+One of the best tools we have for removing accidental complexity is abstraction.
+A good abstraction can hide a great deal of implementation detail behind a clean, simple-to-understand façade.
+However, finding good abstractions is very hard.
+In the field of distributed systems, although there are many good algorithms, it is much less clear how we should be packaging them into abstractions that help us keep the complexity of the system at a manageable level.

-3. Evolvability: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
+4. Evolvability: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
 Also known as extensibility, modifiability, or plasticity.

 [^1]: Latency vs Response Time: The **response time** is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays. **Latency** is the duration that a request is waiting to be handled - during which it is latent, awaiting service.